 In some ways, Avon beach is discreet and modest, but there’s no doubting the affection in which it’s held locally, as Lucy testifies in her interview.
-There are fine views in both directions, beach huts and excellent access, with a car park and a cafe adjacent to the beach, as well as all the facilities you might want in the town behind.
-The beach here is good for activities too, including windsurfing or just a leisurely stroll.
+There are fine views in both directions from here, plus beach huts and excellent access, with a car park and a cafe adjacent to the beach, as well as all the facilities you might want in the town behind.
+The beach here supports leisure activities, including windsurfing, but it’s also ideal for a leisurely stroll.

 Lucy says it straight and unequivocally.